AsherJingkongChen/github-template/.github/ISSUE_TEMPLATE.md

 ---
-name: "Title of the bug or feature""
+name: "Title of the bug or feature"
-about: "About the bug or feature""
+about: "About the bug or feature"
 title: "Title of the bug or feature"
-labels: "Bug, Feature"
+labels: "bug, enhancement"

 ---